- > How to check your heart rate with Apple Watch

 - Open the Watch app on your iPhone.

 - Tap on My Watch.

 - Tap on the number next to Elevated Heart Rate and choose the heart rate at which you wish to be notified.

 Could an alert go off in a scary movie?
 On a fairground ride?

-After you run for a bus an algorithm will check the rate when you have been still for a little while.
+After you run for a bus, an algorithm will check the rate when you've been still for a little while.

 The watch has two ways of measuring your heart rate.
-Depending on whether you are active or not the Watch wither uses a green light or an infrared light.
+Depending on whether you're active or not, the watch will uses a green light or an infrared light.

-When you are active, e.g during a Workout, the Watch checks your heart rate by shining a green light onto your wrist.
-Because your blood is red it absorbs green light, so when the green light is shone on your wrist your Watch is able to detect whether there is more or less blood flow.
-There will be more blood every time your heart beats, therefore your watch can gage how rapidly your heart is beating.
+When you're active, such as during a workout, the watch checks your heart rate by shining a green light on to your wrist.
+Because your blood is red it absorbs green light, so when the green light is shone on your wrist your watch is able to detect whether there is more or less blood flow.
+There will be more blood every time your heart beats, therefore your watch can gauge how rapidly your heart is beating.